Jschlatt: 2020–2021: Dream SMP, One True King

 In 2020, Schlatt briefly joined the Dream SMP, a Minecraft roleplay server, participating in collaborative events and storylines.
 Although his time on the server was limited, it helped consolidate his reputation in the online gaming community.

 In 2021, Schlatt joined the content organization One True King as a co-owner, participating in videos, livestreams, and online events.
-He left the organisation in 2022 to focus on personal projects, including music, podcasting, and his business ventures with GamerSupps.
+In January 2021, Schlatt was a host for Chuckle Sandwich with Ted Nivison and Slimecicle.
+In December 2021, Schlatt announced his return to streaming on Twitch.